-Juliet has been a member of the faculty of the Playhouse for 6 years teaching a variety of classes in the School of Drama.
-She trained at The American Conservatory Theatre and earned a B.A. in theatre with an emphasis in acting from Idaho State University, and a master's degree in education from Sonoma State University.
-Her graduate work focused on the design of theatre curriculum that utilizes improvisation and storytelling.
-In addition to her teaching expertise, Ms. Noonan is an accomplished actress who has appeared in some of the Playhouse's most acclaimed productions including A Streetcar Named Desire (the role of Blanche) and Margret in Lauren Gunderson's Silent Sky.
+Juliet was appointed Director of Education in 2019 after having taught at the Playhouse for six years.
+She trained at The American Conservatory Theatre, earned a B.A. in theatre from Idaho State University and a master's degree in education from Sonoma State University.
+Her graduate work focused on the design of theatre curriculum that utilizes improvisation and storytelling to support social and emotional learning in public education.
+Juliet is an accomplished actor having played Blanche in A Streetcar Named Desire, the mother in Equus, and Margret in Silent Sky, some of the Playhouse's most acclaimed productions.
 Other roles include Gillian in Fault Line starring Olympia Dukakis, Regan in King Lear, Maria in School for Scandal, Belle in A Christmas Carol, and Toni in Avatara.

-Al has been acting since childhood.He was fortunate to be chosen by Viola Spolin’s son Paul Sills to be an actor in Sills’s story theater in 1967-1969.
-The shows were put together by the actors using Spolin’s game theater techniques.
-Al has since acted as coach/director for two classes in game theater both in Boulder Co and in Ukiah.
-Al was the recipient of the Marquee award for best lead performance in a drama for his work in Visiting Mr. Green at 6th St and was recently seen in To Kill a Mockingbird and West Side Story.
+A seasoned performer, Al has been acting since childhood.He was selected by Viola Spolin’s son, Paul Sills, to perform in Sills’s story theater in 1967-1969.
+The actors created the shows using Spolin’s game theater techniques.
+Al has since acted as coach/director for two classes in game theater in Boulder, Colorado and in Ukiah.
+Al was the recipient of the Marquee award for best lead performance in a drama for his work in Visiting Mr. Green at 6th Street and was recently seen in To Kill a Mockingbird and West Side Story.

-Matlock Zumsteg is the founder of The World's BIGGEST Comedy Duo', ‘The Evil Comedy Council’ and ‘The Gentlemen Bastards’ improv groups that have performed in Theatresports competitions, North Bay Cabaret and multiple venues throughout Sonoma County and the North Bay.
-Matlock has a role in the upcoming game 'Mafia III', starring credits in Investigation Discovery's 'I (Almost) Got Away With It', along with leading roles in local musical productions and films.
+atlock Zumsteg is the founder of Sonoma County's premier improv troupe The Natural Disasters, as well as The World's BIGGEST Comedy Duo, The Evil Comedy Council, and The Gentlemen Bastards improv groups that have performed in theatre sports competitions, North Bay Cabaret, and multiple venues throughout Sonoma County and the North Bay.
+Matlock was recently featured in a role in the game Mafia III, and played the lead in an episode of Investigation Discovery's I (Almost) Got Away With It.
+He has starred in local musical productions including as Max Bialystock in 6th Street Playhouse's production of Mel Brooks' The Producers and as Judas in Jesus Christ Superstar at SRJC.
 Matlock has a deep appreciation for the importance of improv in developing the ability to react honestly on stage, as well as off.